vaishnavkkl/vaishnavkkl/README.md

 -Here are some ideas to get you started:

 - 🔭 I’m currently pursuing B-Tech on Information Technology
-- 🌱 I’m currently learning Android app development(flutter)
+- 🌱 I’m currently learning Android app development(flutter), web development
 - 👯 I’m looking to collaborate on web development projects
 - 💬 Ask me about web development
 - 📫 How to reach me: twitter